Normalized Indicator Scores

-TruSTAR's Normalized Indicator Score Scale
+TruSTAR's Normalized Indicator Score uses the following scale.

-Normalizing Numeric Indicator Scores.
+Normalizing Numeric Scores

 TruSTAR Normalized Score